 I personally consider this to be the most rewarding volunteer work possible.
 You will see a school change before your very eyes!
 Your work allows students to begin to know in more detail their own family roots and make their own plans for the future, updating their plans every year.
 Grades and behavior both improve!
 Student confidence grows!
 Then you see tears of joy at the class reunions as they are thankful and celebrate what they have achieved.

-Please call the Dallas ISD Volunteer Center (972-925-5440) about becoming a Time Capsule Postmaster.
-You may even help start such a project in a school you want to change.
-Use the word "Postmaster" and they will know what you are calling about.
+Please email me at email@example.com about becoming a Time Capsule Postmaster.
+You may even help start such a project in any school you want to change.
+Let me know your plans and I will help in any way I can.
+Use the word "Postmaster" and they may know what you are calling about.

 To see more details about the project, read the manual that is found at www.StudentMotivation.org.